25 Types of Bats in New Mexico

 Myotis yumanensis is a small bat that is a little over an inch long and is typically dark brown or black.
 The face and head are fuzzy or haired, and the ears are rounded with tufts.

-Yuma Myotis bats live along streams and rivers where there is lots of vegetation for the insects they feed on.
+Yuma Myotis bats live along streams and rivers with lots of vegetation for the insects they feed on.
 They like to roost under bridges, rocks, buildings, trees, or anything that offers shelter for long periods.

 13. Hoary Bat